cbecraft1184/teams-meeting-minutes-prod/EXECUTIVE_SUMMARY_CONCISE.md

 - Well-funded startups are actively exploring this space
 - Enterprise customers are demanding solutions **now** for compliance and productivity

-**IBM has 16-24 weeks to establish first-mover advantage** before the market shifts.
-A working prototype exists—the question is whether IBM acts decisively to capture this opportunity.
+**IBM has 16 weeks to establish first-mover advantage** before the market shifts.
+Production-ready architecture design is complete—the question is whether IBM acts decisively to capture this opportunity.

 ---